Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Conclusion

 We have demonstrated that expending more time during prediction in current early-exit neural networks can lead to reduced prediction quality, rendering these models unsuitable for direct application in anytime settings.
 To address this issue, we proposed a post-hoc modification based on Product-of-Experts and showed through empirical and theoretical analysis that it greatly improves conditional monotonicity with respect to prediction quality over time while preserving competitive overall performance.

-In future work, we aim to further improve \ens by imbuing them with other critical anytime properties, such as consistency.
+In future work, we aim to further improve \ens by imbuing them with other critical anytime properties, such as diminishing returns and consistency.
+Moreover, it would be interesting to study the impact of monotonicity in other settings, such as budgeted batch classification.
+We report some preliminary results in Appendix \ref{app:bbc}, finding the monotonicity to be less beneficial there compared to the anytime setting, which was the focus of our work.
 We also plan to delve deeper into the concept of anytime uncertainty.
 Although we have (briefly) touched upon it in this study, we believe a more comprehensive and formal definition is necessary for the development of robust and reliable anytime models.

-\begin{ack} We would like to thank Alexander Timans and Rajeev Verma for helpful discussions.
+\begin{ack} We thank Alexander Timans and Rajeev Verma for helpful discussions.
+We are also grateful to the anonymous reviewers who helped us improve our work with their constructive feedback.
 MJ and EN are generously supported by the Bosch Center for Artificial Intelligence.
 JUA acknowledges funding from the EPSRC, the Michael E. Fisher Studentship in Machine Learning, and the Qualcomm Innovation Fellowship.

 \end{ack}